sfentress/ArduinoEthernetCom/README.md

 ArduinoEthernetCom: Simple communication between Arduinos and Browsers
 ========================================================================

 The ArduinoEthernetCom library was created to simplify communication between Arduinos and browsers without requiring Flash or Java or drivers or anything else.

 ArduinoEthernetCom allows you to create a simple server on an Ethernet-enabled Arduino (i.e. an Arduino with an Ethernet shield, or an ArduinoEthernet) by uploading a tiny sketch to the device, and then stream data into the browser over an Ethernet connection.
+You can see an example running live on GitHub [here](http://sfentress.github.com/ArduinoEthernetCom/example.html).

 To read more about streaming data to your computer over an Ethernet cable, read [this blog post](http://blog.concord.org/streaming-arduino-data-to-a-browser).

 License
 -------

-Lab is Copyright 2012 (c) by the Concord Consortium and is distributed under any of the following licenses:
+ArduinoEthernetCom is Copyright 2012 (c) by the Concord Consortium and is distributed under any of the following licenses:

 - [Simplified BSD](http://www.opensource.org/licenses/BSD-2-Clause),